 It may take a little time to pinpoint the exact location of the summit since it is located on a broad plateau.
 The hike is a couple miles round trip with some off trail hiking and will take a few hours.
 The actual highpoint is a large rock outcropping located among the trees.
-Bear Lake can be seen to the east.
+Bear Lake can partially be seen to the east.

 Wilderness Peak - (9,460 feet) : Maple Creek Route

 Wilderness Peak is the highpoint of Andrew Nyman Mountain.
 It is the second highest peak in Franklin County.
 The long summit ridge goes in a north to south direction.
 The Gibson Lakes are to the east of the mountain and can be reached by a rough dirt road.
-The best route from the west is from Maple Creek.
+The best route from the west side is from Maple Creek.

 The easiest way to drive there is from Logan Canyon.
 You can also get there from the city of Preston.
 In Logan Canyon, take the turnoff for Franklin Basin and drive down this dirt road.
 Drive over the Idaho border.
 There will be a junction to White Canyon that goes west.
 Keep driving and you will see a sign for Gibson Lakes Road.
 Follow this road for two miles to the end.
-A 4-wheel drive vehicle is recommended.
+A four wheel drive vehicle is recommended.

 Wilderness Peak will be above the highest Gibson Lake.
 I saw several moose and deer near both lakes.
 From here climb up to point 8,966.
 This is on a spur ridge and not the summit ridge.
 Climb up toward the mountain and the top of the ridgeline.
 The mountain consists of several large rock slabs.
 From here you can hike south toward the summit.
 I found a small cairn on top.